SDMA Mentorship Experiences

 Join the SDMA Mentorship Experience!

-The Department of Student Diversity & Multicultural Affairs' Mentorship Programs offers 3 Mentorship experiences such as Brothers for Excellence (B4E), Loyola University Chicago Empowering Sisterhood (LUCES), and Students Together Are Reaching Success (STARS).
-Each of these programs provide a community and safe space for Mxn* of Color, Womxn* of Color, and First Generation/Students* of Color to thrive academically, socially, and emotionally!
+The Department of Student Diversity & Multicultural Affairs' Mentorship Programs offers 4 mentorship experiences such as Brothers for Excellence (B4E), Loyola University Chicago Empowering Sisterhood (LUCES), Students Together Are Reaching Success (STARS), and Q.U.E.S.T.
+(Queer Undergraduates of Empowerment, Support, and Triumph).
+Each of these programs provide a community and safe space for Mxn* of Color, Womxn* of Color, LGBTQIA+ Students, and First Generation/Students* of Color to thrive academically, socially, and emotionally!
 Students enrolled in any of these programs receive mentoring from student leaders, professional staff and faculty members of Loyola.
 By participating in these programs you will have the chance to build Loyola family and community, and build confidence in academic, social and professional life.
 Interested students will only be able to apply for 1 mentorship experience.
 By doing this, our department seeks to better serve the needs of each mentorship program and increase opportunities for students to find the right mentorship family.

 *All of our mentorship programs are inclusive and welcoming to cisgender, transgender, and gender non-conforming students.